yvicky/React/README.md

 ## Application Prerequistes

+You can establish environment in many ways.
+For example:
+ - In order for this React app to be started, the valid Okta connection is needed.
+Configuration is set up during registration phase from connected Cloud Dashboard tools (like Android Phone app).
-In order for this React app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!) within non-control-plane (Master) node.
+ - In order for this React app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!) within non-control-plane (Master) node.
+Then, production build must be made and serving can be executed.

 ## Available Scripts